Menu

 Introduction to 3-D Modeling ANIM 130

-• Critique polygonal modeling projects based on learned skills and concepts.
+• Critique character animations based on learned skills and concepts.

 Introduction to Gaming ANIM 131